The alleged associates of Jeffrey Epstein: Names by numbers

 Hollywood stars

-Other big Hollywood names also appear in the documents, though mostly just once or twice during Ms Sjoberg’s testimony.
+Other big Hollywood names have also appeared in the documents, though mostly just once or twice during Ms Sjoberg’s testimony.

 She is asked about meeting guests at Epstein’s residence, including Star Wars creator George Lucas – who is mentioned once – and actor Kevin Spacey, who is mentioned twice.
 Ms Sjoberg says she does not remember meeting either man.